Heatblur-Simulations/f-4e-manual/src/cockpit.rst

 Mode Selector Switch
 ^^^^^^^^^

 The HDG MEM-GYRO COMP switch, located under a cover, primarily stays in the GYRO COMP position for Gyro Compass type of alignment.
-Switching it to HDG MEM, before turning on the INS, allows (if previously stored) heading memory alignment.
+Switching it to HDG MEM, before turning on the INS, allows, if previously stored, heading memory alignment.

 Power Control Knob
 ^^^^^^^^^